ztzthu/ztzthu.github.io/_pages/maps.md

 ## Misc

 I am an avid advocate for the open-source map [OpenStreetMap](https://www.osm.org) which I contribute from time to time.
+(In case you do not know, Strava, Alltrails, FATMAP - they all use OpenStreetMap data.)
 I also develop useful GIS tools as a part of the [OpenStreetMap China Team](https://github.com/orgs/OSMChina/people).